-Osm2pgsql works on Linux, Windows, and macOS.
-We recommend you always use the latest released versions, currently version 1.3.0.
+Osm2pgsql works on Linux, Windows, macOS, and other systems.
+We recommend you always use the latest released version, currently 1.9.2.

 Installing on Linux